dgraph-io/vlg/notebook/README.md

 ## VLG Jupyter Notebook Resources

 This folder houses various Jupyter Notebooks for working with the VLG.
-As we use [pipenv](https://pipenv.pypa.io/en/latest/) to bring some sanity to the python dev flow, each notebook is located in its own subfolder, with a corresponding Pipfile.
+Because we use [pipenv](https://pipenv.pypa.io/en/latest/) to bring some sanity to the python dev flow, each notebook is located in its own subfolder, with a corresponding Pipfile.

 The only requirements for _all_ notebooks is Python 3.8 or later, and `pipenv`.